Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we showed that the rf reflectometry method, which is based on the detection of small changes in the electrical impedance of a lumped-circuit device coupled to a many-electron system on liquid helium, serves as a very sensitive method for detecting the Rydberg resonance of such electrons.
+In this work, we showed that the rf reflectometry method, which is based on the detection of small changes in the electrical impedance of a setup coupled to a many-electron system on liquid helium, serves as a very sensitive method for detecting the Rydberg resonance of such electrons.
 Remarkably, the sensitivity even exceeds that of the image-charge detection method employing a high-impedance $LCR$ circuit, which is successfully used for detection of harmonic motion and quantum states of a single trapped ion~\cite{winelandJAP1975,ulmPRL2011,haffPRL2017,winelandPRA2017hybrid}, and is also believed to be one of the promising routs towards detecting the Rydberg transition of a single electron on liquid helium~\cite{mishaPRA2025}.
-Therefore, one can hope that rf reflectometry can be a new valuable tool for quantum state readout in this system.
-However, the mechanism of the impedance change in response to the Rydberg-state excitation of electrons, which is currently detected in the experiments, is not completely understood.
-As was originally conceived, the excitation of electrons from the ground state to the excited Rydberg state produces state-dependent electric susceptibility of the system, therefore a capacitive contribution to the device impedance, which is proportional to the derivative of the excited-state population with respect to the transition frequency~\cite{kawakami2019image}.
-Therefore, it is expected that for the proposed mechanism the rf reflection response would be zero for the maximum population of the excited state corresponding to the center of the Rydberg transition line.
-This result was confirmed by the numerical calculation of a time-dependent component of the excited-state population found from the usual Bloch equations~\cite{kawakamiPRA2023qubits}.
-Clearly, this result is contrary to the response observed in the experiments, where the rf reflection change is maximum at the center of the transition line.
-Therefore, it is reasonable to conclude that the rf response to the Rydberg excitation observed in such experiments has a different mechanism.
-Nevertheless, this conclusion is challenged by the recent work of Jenning {\it at al.}~\cite{kawakamiPRL2025}.
-Using analogy with the {\it parametric capacitance} of an ac-driven gate electrode coupled to a single electron in a double-quantum dot (DQD)~\cite{zalbaPRB2017}, the authors attributed their experimental result to the time variation of the image charge induced in the capacitor plates by the vertical motion of the microwave-excited electrons modulated by RF driving, which is essentially the same mechanism as the state-dependent electric susceptibility considered earlier~\cite{kawakami2019image,kawakamiPRA2023qubits}.
-However, a complete analogy between an electron in DQD and electron under resonant microwave excitation is doubtful.
-It is essential to clarify the difference between such two systems.
-Below, we use the master equation approach to find the population dynamics and calculate the capacitive response of a microwave-excited electron to show that it is drastically different from the case of DQD, and it is entirely consistent with the previous theoretical calculations~\cite{kawakami2019image,kawakamiPRA2023qubits}.
+Therefore, it is hoped that rf reflectometry can be a new viable tool for quantum state readout in this system.
+However, the mechanism of the observed impedance change in response to the Rydberg-state excitation of electrons is not completely understood.
+As was originally conceived, the excitation of electrons from the ground state to the excited Rydberg state causes a state-dependent electric susceptibility of the system, therefore a capacitive contribution to the device impedance, which is proportional to the derivative of the excited-state population with respect to the transition frequency~\cite{kawakami2019image,kawakamiPRA2023qubits}.
+Thus, it is expected that for the proposed mechanism the rf reflection response vanishes for the maximum population of the excited state corresponding to the zero detuning of the mm-wave excitation from the Rydberg resonance.
+This result is confirmed by the theoretical calculation of the reflection response given in Sec.~\ref{sec:theory}.
+It is instructive to estimate the coupling strength $g$ of an electron to the resonant circuit and the expected reflection response in our setup.
+For a parallel-plate capacitor used in our setup, the coupling coefficient introduced in Sec.~\ref{sec:theory} is given by $g=e\Delta z V_0/(\hbar D)$, where $V_0=\sqrt{\hbar\omr/(2 C)}$ is the zero-point fluctuations of voltage in the circuit and $C \approx C_\textrm{par} + C_\textrm{p}$ is the circuit capacitance (see Fig.~\ref{fig:2}(b)).
+For our setup, we obtain $g\approx 250$~Hz.
+For the maximum Rabi frequency of mm-wave excitation on the order of 10~MHz~\cite{kawakamiPRL2021relax}, we obtain the dispersive shift of the resonator frequency on the order of $\delta\omr = 10^{-4}$~Hz.
+For a single electron, the corresponding change in the reflection coefficient is minuscule.
+The response can be enhanced by coupling a large number of electrons ($N_\textrm{e}\sim 10^8$ ) to the resonator.
+In this case, one needs to take into account an inhomogeneous broadening of the transition line due to a non-uniform pressing electric field $E_\perp$.
+For the rf input power of -3~dBm used in this experiment and accounting for the attenuation, the mean number of photons in the resonator is expected to be on the order of $10^7$, which is much smaller than $\omc^2/(4g^2)$.
+It is straightforward to obtain an expression corresponding to Eq.~\ref{eq:Gamma} for an inhomogeneously broadened many-electron system in the form